sirtralala/todo-list/README.md

 # React + TypeScript + Vite

+A to-do list with configurable categories, statuses, and deadlines.
+Created categories are added to a dropdown menu for future selection and can be edited directly inline.
+The to-dos are displayed in a table with pagination and can be searched and filtered by wording and deadline.
+The data is stored in the browser's local storage.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: